-This grant opportunity is part of the Industry Growth program (the program).
-The program consists of two core elements:
+This grant opportunity is part of the Industry Growth Program (the program).
+The Program consists of two core elements:

-- the Industry Growth Program Advisory Service (Advisory Service), and - the Industry Growth Program grant opportunities (grant opportunities), which includes: - this grant opportunity for Early-Stage Commercialisation projects; and - the associated grant opportunity for Commercialisation and Growth projects.
+- the Industry Growth Advisory Service (Advisory Service), and - the Industry Growth Program Grant Opportunities (grant opportunities), which includes: - the grant opportunity for Early-Stage Commercialisation projects1; and - this grant opportunity for Commercialisation and Growth projects.

 The Advisory Service is open for all eligible businesses to apply through the portal.
-To be eligible for funding through the program, you must first participate in, and receive advice through the program's Advisory Service.
+To be eligible for funding through the program, you must first participate in, and receive advice through the Advisory Service.
 Details on how to engage in the program's Advisory Service are available through the Industry Growth Program - Information Guide.
 Once you have received a report from your Adviser you can apply for funding under the grant opportunity.

-These guidelines contain information for the Industry Growth Program: Early-Stage Commercialisation grant opportunity.
+These guidelines contain information for the Industry Growth Program: Commercialisation and Growth grant opportunity.